Drudkh

 Drudkh have been particularly secretive throughout the course of their career, even for a black metal band, giving no interviews and not releasing the lyrics to several of their albums.
 From their conception until 2009, Drudkh did not have any official website, but in May 2009, Season of Mist launched an official Myspace, operated by the label rather than the band.

+The word "drudkh" is derived from the Sanskrit word for "forest" or "tree".

 History

-Drudkh has released eleven albums, two EPs, four splits, and two compilations of material from the band's early splits and EPs.
+Drudkh has released eleven albums, two EPs, four splits, one single, and two compilations of material from the band's early splits and EPs.
 Their early releases were released on CD through the English extreme metal record label Supernal Music, with the exception of the EP (which was a vinyl release), and, again with the exception of the EP, on vinyl through two Finnish black metal labels, Northern Heritage and Faustian Distribution.
 More recent releases have been through Season of Mist, which has also issued remastered versions of the band's earlier albums as digipaks.

-The band's first album, Forgotten Legends, was released on August 18, 2003.
-The album establishes the band's trademark epic sound; its three tracks and one outro span nearly forty minutes, with the longest track, "False Dawn", nearing the sixteen-minute mark.
+The band's first album, Forgotten Legends, was released on 18 August 2003.
+The album establishes the band's trademark epic sound.
+The album's three tracks and one outro span nearly forty minutes, with the longest track, "False Dawn", nearing the sixteen-minute mark.
 Terrorizer included Forgotten Legends in its Top 40 Black Metal albums list.

-Autumn Aurora followed on November 28, 2004.
+Autumn Aurora followed on 28 November 2004.
 While continuing its predecessor's general mood and atmosphere, it distinguishes itself by incorporating synthesizers and other such keyboard instruments.
 Autumn Aurora has frequently been cited as Drudkh's finest album, although some fans give the nod to the later Blood in Our Wells.
 This record had a strong critical success: for example, it was chosen as the best album of the year by Chronicles of Chaos web-zine.

 After Autumn Aurora, Amorth (drums, keyboards) joined the band and replaced Yuriy.

-The Swan Road (Лебединий шлях), released on March 14, 2005, marked a departure in a number of ways.
+The Swan Road (Лебединий шлях), released on 14 March 2005, marked a departure in a number of ways.
 It was well-reviewed and is the first Drudkh album to have Ukrainian lyrics, all of which are adapted or taken directly from the work The Haidamakas (1841) by Taras Shevchenko, narrating about the Ukrainian anti-Polish uprising of 1768.
 Its CD booklet included prints of Shevchenko's notebooks, which many non-Ukrainian-speaking fans mistook for song lyrics.
 The addition of Shevchenko's poetry can also be said to have given Drudkh's music a more pronounced nationalistic leaning, a move continued on the next album.